-On the other hand, some people counter that playing the 2nd-leg away is an advantage due to a combination of the away goals rule and the fact that more away goals are scored in 2nd-legs.
-Therefore, on average, the 2nd-leg away team gets more of an away goals bonus.
+On the other hand, some people counter that playing the 2nd leg away is an advantage due to a combination of the away goals rule and the fact that more away goals are scored in the 2nd leg.
+Therefore, on average, the 2nd leg away team gets more of an away goals bonus.

 European club home and away ties

-I wanted facts and found a lot of resources, including peer reviewed academic research, about the same question in regards to the UEFA Champions League 2-leg ties (and the previous versions of the same competition).
+I wanted facts and found a lot of resources, including peer-reviewed academic research, about the same question in regard to the UEFA Champions League 2-leg ties (and the previous versions of the same competition).

-Overall studies and results show there is no advantage to playing the 2nd-leg at home.
-One older study disagrees and suggests that since the 1950s the 2nd-leg home team wins an adjusted 53% of ties.
-However, they find this advantage has become nonexistent in the last 20 years, which is what other studies suggest .
+Overall studies and results show there is no advantage to playing the 2nd leg at home.
+One older study disagrees and suggests that since the 1950s the 2nd leg home team wins an adjusted 53% of ties.
+However, they find this advantage has become nonexistent in the last 20 years.

 World Cup intercontinental playoffs